voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 As you progress through the course, you'll continue to explore more advanced techniques, real-world scenarios, and best practices where PowerShell and the "Environment" class can be employed to streamline system administration, automation, and configuration tasks.

-### Lesson 7: Network Operations with "Environment" Class 🌐
+### Lesson 7: Network Operations with "Environment" Class

 #### Exploring network-related functionalities of the "Environment" class: Use the "Environment" class to access network-related information, such as computer names, network domain, and network connection details

-Welcome to the eleventh part of our first lesson on PowerShell and the .NET Environment class!
 In this part, we'll dive into how you can use the "Environment" class to access various network-related information.
 You'll learn how to retrieve computer names, network domain details, and network connection information using PowerShell.

 ##### Retrieving Network Information